AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md

 >[!TIP]
 >
->When scheduling resources for multiple projects from the Scheduling tab, not all users and work items are displayed on the Scheduling timeline.
+>When scheduling resources for multiple projects from the Scheduling tab , not all users and work items are displayed on the Scheduling timeline.
 For information about what information is displayed on the Scheduling timeline, see [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).

 ### Allocations set on the Edit Task or the Edit Issue boxes vs. in the Scheduling areas